Mammootty Starrer Parole Gets A Clean 'U' Certificate!

 Mammootty will be seen essaying a character named Sakhavu Alex in this film, which has been scripted by Ajith Poojappura.
 The shoot of the film had commenced in the month of June 2017 and was completed in different schedules.

 Most recently, the makers of Parole had come up with a song from the movie, sung by Aristo Suresh and it garnered necessary attention.
-Apart from Mammootty, Parole also features Ineya, Miya George, Siddique, Suraj Venjaramoodu, Prabhakar, Krishnakumar, Lalu Alex, Sijay Varghese, Irshad, etc., in important roles.
+Apart from Mammootty, Parole also features Ineya, Miya George, Siddique, Suraj Venjaramoodu, Prabhakar, Krishnakumar, Lalu Alex, Sijay Varghese, Irshad etc., in important roles.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.